mevolution/filemanager/README.md

-filemanager
+Filemanager
 ===========

-A restful filemanager in php using AngularJs as frontend by Mattias Persson Mevolution
+A restful filemanager in php using AngularJs as frontend by Mattias Persson